 - 1. An open season notice is published in Federal Business Opportunities in accordance with FAR Part 5, Publicizing Contract Action - 2.
 An open season solicitation is issued under current Federal procurement law - 3.
 The solicitation identifies the total anticipated number of new contracts that GSA intends to award - 4.
 Any Offeror that meets the eligibility requirements set forth in the open season solicitation may submit a proposal in response to the solicitation - 5.
 The award decision under the open season solicitation is based upon substantially the same evaluation factors/subfactors as the original solicitation - 6.
 An Offeror's proposal must meet all of the Acceptability Pass/Fail Criteria of the original solicitation - 7.
-If the intent of the on-ramp is to "replace" OASIS SB contractors acquired, merged, off-ramped, etc., an Offeror's proposal must receive a proposal score equal to or higher than the lowest scoring Contractor within the OASIS SB Pool being applied for Note: The lowest scoring Contractor is based on the lowest evaluated numerical score within a given OASIS SB Pool in accordance with the scoring table in Section M.6. of the solicitation at the time of the original awards. - 8.
-If the intent of the on-ramp is to "add" OASIS SB contractors such as SubPool development or to increase the total number of contractors in a given pool beyond the original number of awards for competition purposes, a number of contracts to be added will be announced and the highest technically rated Offerors will receive those awards regardless of how their score compared to the original awardees. - 9.
-The terms and conditions of any resulting awards are materially identical to the existing version of the OASIS SB Pool and, - 10.
+An Offeror's proposal must receive a proposal score equal to or higher than the lowest scoring Contractor within the OASIS SB Pool being applied for Note: The lowest scoring Contractor is based on the lowest evaluated numerical score within a given OASIS SB Pool in accordance with the scoring table in Section M.6. of the solicitation at the time of the original awards. - 8.
+The terms and conditions of any resulting awards are materially identical to the existing version of the OASIS SB Pool and - 9.
 The period of performance term for any new awards is coterminous with the existing term for all other Contractors